Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module01-introduction-to-the-cloud.md

 ## INTRODUCTION

-- You will learn:
+- Objective:
   - Describe the client-server model at a fundamental level.

-> **Test your skills**
+> Q: Which scenario BEST describes how the client-server model works in coffee-shop analogy?
 >
-> Which scenario BEST describes how the client-server model works in this analogy?
-> - [ ] The customer takes a cup of coffee from a self-serve station without informing the barista.
-This describes how a client and server do not interact.
-> - [ ] The barista proactively prepares a coffee and brings it to the customer without being asked.
-This describes how the client does not need to submit a request to the server.
-> - [ ] The customer makes their own coffee using the coffee shop equipment without interacting with the barista.
-This describes how the client does not require the server.
-> - [x] The customer goes to the barista and places an order for a coffee.
+> A: The customer goes to the barista and places an order for a coffee.
 The barista prepares the coffee and hands it back to the customer.
 This describes how the client places the request, and the server responds.
 ---
 ## THE AWS CLOUD

 ### What is Cloud Computing?

-- You will learn:
+- Objective:
   - Define cloud computing
   - Describe and differentiate between cloud deployment types